 Bak-Kut-Teh which can also be pronounced as Bah-Kut-Teh is a Hokkien dish that was brought over from Fujian, China many years back.
-It is a pork stew of sorts where meaty pork ribs are simmered in a complex broth with chinese herbs and spices including star anise, cloves, dang gui, fennel seeds and garlic.
-It is very commonly consumed in both Malaysia and Singapore and synonymous to the Chinese community in South East Asia.
+It is a pork stew of sorts where meaty pork ribs are soaking in a complex broth with Chinese herbs and spices including star anise, cloves, dang gui, fennel seeds and garlic.
+Commonly devour in both Malaysia and Singapore and synonymous to the Chinese community in South East Asia.
 It is usually served with strips of fried dough (char kway), light & dark soy sauce as a condiment with chopped chili padi and minced garlic is taken together.
 A pot of hot tea is the best companion while eating Bak-Kut-Teh as it is more of a heaty dish whereby tea will able to cool down the heat of eating this delicious dish.

 Last but not least, a pot of hot Chinese Tea!
 To locals this is synonym with any bak kut teh meal in Ipoh (or Malaysia) where you’ll find a teapot on every table.
 Here, you can either order the tea from the shop or bring your own “preferred” tea leaves for the connoisseurs.
 Hot water is available at numerous corners of the shop for a refill.
 Yes, if you wanna refill, you got to do it yourself.
 We were charged RM5.00 per pot regardless how many cups which is very very reasonable by todays standards!

 We would consider this as a satisfying meal with all the herbals soup in our stomach.
+Give Lee Bak Kut Teh a big applause.
 We have spent about RM105.00 for this meal which is at the average of RM21.00 per person including drinks.
 Our rating?
-3 over 5 as the s0up would have been nicer if the broth is thicker.
+3 over 5 as the soup would have been nicer if the broth is thicker.